-This section illustrates the completion of the scoring process for the remainder of the map units in the example credit project (Figure 20).
+Tables 4, 5 and 6 illustrate the scoring process for the remainder of the map units in the example credit project (Figure 18).
 The process used to evaluate Map Unit 1, described in the previous section, is repeated for each map unit.